Anger, disarray and double defeat take toll on Gingrich

 By Ros Krasny

-LAS VEGAS What happens in Vegas, stays in Vegas.
+LAS VEGAS, Feb 5 What happens in Vegas, stays in Vegas.
 And Republican Newt Gingrich certainly will hope the disarray that marred his campaign in Nevada last week will not doom his White House bid as he heads toward a possible Super Tuesday last-stand next month.

 Gingrich, 68, campaigned hard in Florida, possibly to the point of exhaustion, ran chronically late to events and cut short some speeches.
 In Nevada he appeared sparingly and struggled to keep up with the issues of the day, such as the positive January jobs report, a possible political game-changer that he had not seen five hours after its release.